New from ACTIVE: Check out our latest products here

 As a general rule, you always want to check a garment’s care tag before washing.
 It’ll give you all of the care instructions that you need, including whether or not the fabric is washable, as well as the preferred temperatures for the wash cycle.

-While most clothes are washable nowadays and can withstand moderate temperatures, some delicates such as swimwear and lingerie, should always be hand washed in cold water.
+While most clothes are washable nowadays and can withstand moderate temperatures, some delicates such delicate fabrics such as swimwear and lingerie, should always be hand washed in cold water.
 If you wash them with hot water in the washer, you can easily damage the fibers.

-Cold-water washing uses much less water than hot-water wash cycles.
-For one thing, they’re generally a lot shorter (the water has to be heated for hot water washes and that takes time).
+Cold-water washing uses much less water than hot water.
+For one thing, they’re generally a lot shorter (the water has to be heated for hot water washes and that takes a lot of time).

 According to one study, every household that switches to cold-water washing can eliminate up to 1,600 pounds of carbon dioxide emissions a year.